On Victor Reppert's (VR) Dangerous Idea blog, he quotes some C. S. Lewis to show that atheists

 ), but an anonymous Catholic Christian defended God's good name by saying (link

 ) we don't know enough about him to know if he is evil or not.
 And he apparently thinks that all that atheist talk about morality for some reason always sounds theistic.
 He tried to deny that we have any idea what hell will be like.
 He's clueless about how to tell the creation we have from a perfect creation.
 Anon also complained that all the imperfect people he cares about wouldn't exist in a perfect world.
-He never got back to me.
+I think I did a fairly good job of showing him his errors, but he never got back to me.

 Steve Lowell stepped up (link